 Affordable Housing is a "High" priority need for the City of McAllen.
-CDBG, HOME and ESG funds are the primary mechanism used to address the housing needs faced by the general low income population, persons with special needs, the elderly, and homeless individuals and families.
-Of note, any ESG funds provided to homeless services providers will be on behalf of Hidalgo County - Urban County Program as the City of McAllen did not receive ESG funds for FY 2020 - 2021.
+CDBG, HOME and ESG funds are the primary mechanism used to address the housing needs faced by the general low-income population, persons with special needs, the elderly, and homeless individuals and families.

 One Year Goals for the Number of Households to be Supported

-Homeless 0
+Homeless 30

 Non-Homeless 30

 Special-Needs 8

-Total 38
+Total 78

-Table 9 - One Year Goals for Affordable Housing by Support Requirement
+Table 8 - One Year Goals for Affordable Housing by Support Requirement

 One Year Goals for the Number of Households Supported Through

 Rental Assistance 30

-The Production of New Units 7
+The Production of New Units 12

 Rehab of Existing Units 1

 Acquisition of Existing Units 0

-Total 38
+Total 43

-Table 10 - One Year Goals for Affordable Housing by Support Type
+Table 9 - One Year Goals for Affordable Housing by Support Type